magneticio/vamp.io/content/documentation/reference/deployments.md

 ### Merge

 Merge of new services is done as a deployment update.
-Using the common REST API (PUT with deployment name) together with the new blueprint as request body will trigger the merge.
+Using the REST API (PUT with deployment name) together with the new blueprint as request body will trigger the merge.
 If a service already exists then only routing & scale update will be done.
 Otherwise a new service will be added.
 If a new cluster doesn't exist in the deployment, it will be added.

-### Removal
+### Delete

-Removal is done using REST API Delete request together with the new blueprint as request body.
+Deleting is done using a REST API Delete request together with a blueprint as request body.
-If service exists it will be removed otherwise request is ignored.
-If cluster has no more services it will be removed, if deployment has no more clusters it will be completely removed (destroyed).
+If the service or cluster exists it will be removed, otherwise the request is ignored.
+If the cluster has no more services it will be removed, if the deployment has no more clusters it will be completely removed.